 - Tick all the analytics types that you would like to collect.

 - You will then be prompted to accept the google analytics terms of service agreements.
 Remember to select your own region for this.

 Next, connect Google Analytics to your SupaPass website

 Set the web data stream to start collecting data.

-- Enter the url for your SupaPass website and name your stream, click 'create stream'.
+- In Google Analytics, enter the URL for your SupaPass website and name your stream, click 'create stream'.

 - Copy your measurement ID.

-- Open your SupaPass Dashboard and select integrations from the left menu.
+- Open your SupaPass Admin Dashboard and head to Integrations in the left menu.

 - Under Analytics, paste your token into the Google Analytics field.
 Click save.